Security Headers

 HSTS Preload List

-Section titled “HSTS Preload List”Submit your domain to the HSTS Preload List to be hardcoded into browsers:
+Section titled “HSTS Preload List”Submit your domain to the HSTS Preload List to be hardcoded into browsers.

 - Valid TLS certificate